UnstructuredK/OpenGL-Keep-Alive/README.md

 Prgoram acts as a Substitute for Furmark GUI / GPUTest - Using FAR less Resources

 Will Solve / Fix OpenGL Driver Related Errors Messages

-ex: Minecraft GLFW error 65542: WGL: The driver does not appear to support OpenGL.
+example: Minecraft GLFW error 65542: WGL: The driver does not appear to support OpenGL.
 Please make sure you have up-to-date drivers (see aka.ms/mcdriver for instructions).

 MAKES OPENGL WORK IN A VIRTUAL MACHINE